Ranking the NHL's top 50 (plus) free agents

 Age: 29 | 2017-18 cap hit: $4,250,000

-JVR should send Evander Kane an Edible Arrangements basket for getting seven years and $49 million out of the San Jose Sharks, setting a comfortable market standard.
-Especially since van Riemsdyk has 201 points in his last 285 games, compared to Kane's 154 in his last 250.
-He's proven he can be a solid, complementary top-line winger that could end up too rich for the Maple Leafs' cap considerations.
+JVR should send Evander Kane a fruit basket for getting seven years and $49 million out of the San Jose Sharks, setting a comfortable market standard.
+Especially since van Riemsdyk has 201 points in his past 285 games, compared to Kane's 154 in his past 250.
+He's proved he can be a solid, complementary top-line winger who could end up too rich for the Maple Leafs' cap considerations.

 Tier 2: The smart gambles